ST Edge AI Core - Command-line Interface

 This mode allows validating the deployed model on the associated

 board.
-Before to execute the 'validate'
+Before to execute the 'validate' command, the

 board should be flashed with a specific validation firmware